 Shift the outboard to forward gear.
-This prevents the propeller from spinning freely.
+This prevents the propeller from spinning.

-Fuel Recommendations
+Fuel Requirements

-IMPORTANT: Use of improper fuel can damage your engine.
-Engine damage resulting from the use of improper fuel is considered misuse of the engine.
-Damages caused from the use of improper fuel is not covered under the limited warranty.
+IMPORTANT: Use of improper gasoline can damage your engine.
+Engine damage resulting from the use of improper gasoline is considered misuse of the engine and will not be covered under the limited warranty.